PoeBlu/lono/docs/_docs/configsets/project.md

 gem "httpd", "git@github.com:boltopspro/httpd" # use httpd configset
 ```

-Adding the configset one of these methods makes it available for you.
-You can list them with the [lono configsets](https://lono.cloud/reference/lono-configsets/) command.
+After adding configset, it is available to be used in any template.
+You can list available configsets with the [lono configsets](https://lono.cloud/reference/lono-configsets/) command.

     $ lono configsets
     Available configsets: